-Last week I got a frantic letter from Lisa who’s facing an emergency dental situation with a $15,000 price tag on it.
+I opened my inbox and right near the top was a frantic letter from Lisa, who’s facing an emergency dental situation with a $15,000 price tag on it.
 She is desperate for options that will let her keep her teeth while not plunging her into debt.

 Another letter from the Madison family related that their finances are so tight, they cannot afford the luxury of regular dental care—not even routine x-rays and cleaning.
 That letter ended, “Is there a dental plan for families in our situation?
 Please answer soon before our teeth fall out!”

 While I am not a dentist, I know that dental care is not a luxury.
 It is essential to the good health of every family member.
-And the best way for the Madisons to avoid big dental bills is to practice regular preventive care.
+And the best way for Lisa and the Madison Family to avoid big dental bills is to practice regular preventive care.
 Even then, routine hygiene and x-rays should be seen as absolutely mandatory.

-As for Lisa, she’s in a really tough situation.
-I’m not confident that dental insurance, if by some miracle she could get it now, would be that helpful.
+As for Lisa, she’s in a tough situation.
+I’m not confident that dental insurance—if by some miracle she could get it now—would be that helpful.
 The problem is that typically you must wait six months to a year before certain procedures are covered.
 Her condition could be excluded completely as preexisting.
 Then there’s a maximum annual benefit of $1,000 to $1,500.
 And the annual premium on most individual dental plans?
 Typically half of the annual benefit.
-I’m not certain if any portion of her $15,000 dilemma would be considered cosmetic, but I hope not because most dental insurance does not cover cosmetic procedures.
+I’m not sure if any portion of her $15,000 dilemma would be considered cosmetic, but I hope not because most dental insurance does not cover cosmetic procedures.

 I am excited because I have good news for Lisa and the Madison family—something I hope all of my readers will also consider seriously: Dental Savings Plans.
 These plans are not insurance, don’t work like insurance and do not carry the downside of most dental insurance.

-Dental Savings Plans are membership plans, similar to the way I am a member of Costco.
-I pay an annual fee, which gives me full privileges at Costco warehouse clubs for the year.
+Dental Savings Plans are membership plans, similar to the way I am a member of Costco, where I pay an annual fee, which gives me full privileges at Costco warehouse clubs for the year.
 I just show my card to enjoy highly discounted prices on the things I need.
-Really, that’s how a Dental Savings Plan works.
-You sign up with a plan your dentist accepts, pay your membership fee, get your card and enjoy highly discounted dental services and procedures.
+That’s how a Dental Savings Plan works.
+You sign up with a plan your dentist accepts, pay your membership fee, get your card, and enjoy highly discounted dental services and procedures.

-Dental Savings Plans have no annual maximums, do not exclude preexisting conditions, have no monthly premiums (membership fees are paid once each year like your Costco membership) and there are no waiting periods.
+Dental Savings Plans have no annual maximums, do not exclude preexisting conditions, have no monthly premiums (membership fees are paid once each year) and there are no waiting periods.

 I know you have questions about Dental Savings Plans.
 All the answers are at the DentalPlans website.
 You can look up your dentist, find dentists in your area and the Dental Savings Plans they accept.
-It’s easy to determine which plan is best for you.
-If you have any additional questions you can give them a call at (844) 239-7927.
+It’s easy to determine which plan might be best for you.
+If you have any additional questions, you can give them a call at (844) 239-7927.